New York ACTUALLY HAS 12 SEASONS

 Deciding the Season

-Using these features we update the arrow using the above logic.
-If it's late Winter, and we're 1.5 stddevs above the average for this day and hour, we're in 'Fool's Spring'.
-An explainer to the data we used to make this decision is appended below the header.
+Using these features, we update the arrow based on the logic described above.
+For instance, if it's late winter and the temperature is 1.5 standard deviations above the average for that day and hour, we classify it as "Fool's Spring."
+A detailed explanation of the data used to make this decision is appended below the header.

-This page was made by Devon Peticolas.
-If you'd like to see the source, fork, or suggest a change please check out its repo on github.
+This page was created by Devon Peticolas.
+If you'd like to view the source code, fork the project, or suggest a change, feel free to check out the repository on GitHub.